getpopper/popper/docs/sections/cn_workflows.md

   args: ["ls", "-l"]
 ```

-To run all the steps of the workflow through slurm resource manager,
+To run all the steps of the workflow through SLURM resource manager,
 use the `--resource-manager` or `-r` option of the `popper run` subcommand to specify the resource manager.

 ```bash
 popper run -f sample.yml -r slurm
 ```

+This runs the workflow on a single compute node in the cluster which is also the default scenario when no specific configuration is provided.

-To have more finer control on which steps to run through slurm resource manager,
+To have more finer control on which steps to run through SLURM resource manager,
 the specifications can be provided through the config file as shown below.

 We create a config file called `config.yml` with the following contents.